education.vic.gov.au

 Recommended process for developing goals

-• Articulate these areas as simple and clear goals
+• Articulate the 2 to 4 focus areas as simple and clear goals.

 Tailoring goals for different school contexts